aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 ## Need to centralize log collection

-Having a centeralized log collection mechanism using kinesis firehose provides the following benefits:
+Having a centralized log collection mechanism using kinesis firehose provides the following benefits:

-* helps to collect logs from different sources in one place.
-Even though the sample provided sends logs from Lambda, log routers like `Fluentbit` and `Firelens` can be used to send logs directly to kinesis firehose from container orchestrators like `EKS` and `ECS`.
+* Helps to collect logs from different sources in one place.
+Even though the sample provided sends logs from Lambda, log routers like `Fluentbit` and `Firelens` can send logs directly to kinesis firehose from container orchestrators like `EKS` and `ECS`.
-* define and standarize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift etc
+* Define and standardize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift, etc
-* provides a secure storage area for log data, before it gets written out to the disk.
-In the event of machine/application failure we still have access to the logs emitted from the source machine/application
+* Provides a secure storage area for log data, before it gets written out to the disk.
+In the event of machine/application failure, we still have access to the logs emitted from the source machine/application

 ## Architecture